Jan Sobotka

 (2025).
 Reverse-Engineering Memory in DreamerV3: From Sparse Representations to Functional Circuits.
 Conference on Neural Information Processing Systems (NeurIPS 2025, Spotlight at Mechanistic Interpretability Workshop).

-OpenReview
+PDF OpenReview

 (2024).
 Investigation into the Training Dynamics of Learned Optimizers.
 16th International Conference on Agents and Artificial Intelligence (ICAART 2024).